uvarc/rc-website/content/userinfo/hpc/software/compilers.md

 For detailed information, review the documentation on the [Intel C/C++](https://software.intel.com/en-us/articles/intel-c-compiler-professional-edition-for-linux-documentation/) and [Fortran compiler](https://software.intel.com/en-us/fortran-compiler-developer-guide-and-reference) website.

-The Intel compilers are accessed on the Rivanna cluster by using the modules software to dynamically set the appropriate environmental variables (e.g. `PATH` and `LD_LIBRARY_PATH`).
+The Intel compilers are accessed on the cluster by using the modules software to dynamically set the appropriate environmental variables (e.g. `PATH` and `LD_LIBRARY_PATH`).
 To initialize your environment to use the Intel compilers, use the command:

 ```
 module load intel